 Bottom line: SEO is effective, but it takes time to deliver the desired results.

 This is where PPC steps in.
-The idea behind it is simple- when a user searches for a keyword that you have optimized your web page for, it will show up at the top of the SERPs.
+The idea behind it is simple- when a user searches for a keyword that you have optimized your web pages and forms for, it will show up at the top of the SERPs.